MauryJohnson/Feed-Forward-Neural-Network-in-C-Revisited/README.md

 ./NN Model1 _

-if entering two arguments
+if entering three arguments
-first argument is model to open, second argument is delimiter
+first argument is model to open,second argument is training file,third argument is delimiter

-if entering one argument, creating a new network first argument is delimiter
+if entering two arguments, creating a new network first argument is training file, second argument is delimiter

-last argument will be training file/folder for created or existing model